WISE Home

 IFIP TC-11 WG 11.8 - Information Security Education

-IFIP Working Group 11.8 - Information Security Education will hold the 17th World Conference on Information Security Education (WISE2025) in order to advance the state of computer security and information assurance education throughout the world.
-To that end, we invite practitioners, researchers, policy makers, and others from academia, industry, and government to submit papers for presentation and topics for working group discussions to WISE2025.
+IFIP Working Group 11.8 - Information Security Education will hold the 18th World Conference on Information Security Education (WISE2026) to advance the state of computer security and information assurance education throughout the world.
+To that end, we invite practitioners, researchers, policy makers, and others from academia, industry, and government to submit papers for presentation and topics for working group discussions to WISE2026.
 We will organize the conference around paper presentations.
 All presentations and discussions will be in English.

 Conference Theme